A Comparison of Preconditioned Krylov Subspace Methods for Large-Scale Nonsymmetric Linear Systems: Introduction

 The remainder of the paper is organized as follows.
-In Section~\ref{sec:background}, we review some background knowledge of KSP methods and preconditioners, and compare these KSP methods in terms of their Krylov subspaces and the iteration procedures in computing their basis vectors.
-In Section~\ref{sec:Analysis-KSP}, we outline a few KSP methods and compare their main properties in terms of asymptotic convergence, number of operations per iteration, and the storage requirement.
+In Section~\ref{sec:background}, we review some background knowledge of numerical PDEs, KSP methods, and preconditioners.
+In Section~\ref{sec:Analysis-KSP}, we outline a few KSP methods and compare their main properties in terms of asymptotic convergence, the number of operations per iteration, and the storage requirement.
 This theoretical background will help us predict the relative performance of the various methods and interpret the numerical results.
-In Section~\ref{sec:PDE-Discretization-Methods}, we summarize the PDE discretization methods, with an emphasis on the various sources of the nonsymmetry of the linear systems.
-In Section \ref{sec:Results}, we present the empirical comparisons of the preconditioned KSP methods for a number of test problems.
-Finally, Section~\ref{sec:Conclusions-and-Future} concludes the paper with a discussion on future work.
+In Section~\ref{sec:benchmark-problems}, we describe the benchmark problems.
+In Section \ref{sec:Results}, we present numerical comparisons of the preconditioned KSP methods.
+Finally, Section~\ref{sec:Conclusions-and-Future} concludes the paper with some practical recommendations and a discussion on future work.